Review and road test of the Ford Mustang

 Ten Second Review of the Ford Mustang

-The sixth generation version of Ford's iconic Mustang has been smartened up for European markets - but not beyond recognition.
-As before, there's a choice of both 'Fastback' coupe and Convertible bodystyles but in both cases, there's a smarter look, both inside and out.
-The big 5.0-litre V8 gets more power - and there's a fresh 10-speed auto gearbox for the base 2.3-litre EcoBoost derivative too.
-What hasn't changed is that pricing continues to make many comparable European performance cars look very expensive.
+The sixth generation version of Ford's iconic Mustang has been smartened up for European markets in recent years - but not beyond recognition.
+As before, there's a choice of both 'Fastback' coupe and Convertible bodystyles but in both cases, you now have to have a big 5.0-litre V8 beneath the bonnet - mated to manual or 10-speed auto transmission.
+Pricing's higher than it used to be but still continues to make many comparable European performance cars look very expensive.